Blotch3D/Blotch3D/README.md

 default MonoGame BasicEffect, but they provide added features.
 Examples are provided that demonstrate how to use them.

-The custom shader source and the compiled shader files are in the Blotch3D Content/Effects folder.
+The custom shader source and the compiled shader files for DirectX and OpenGL are in the Blotch3D Content/Effects folder.
+See below for compiling for different platforms.
 To use a custom shader, first copy the compiled shader file (mgfxo file) to your program's output folder---you might add a link to it in your project and set its properties so it is copied to the output folder.

 When your program runs, it specifies that file name in the BlBasicEffect constructor (or you can manage the bytes from the file, yourself, and